salesforce-misc/DataCloudAndAgentForceForAutomotive/README.md

 |6.|Can I test drive at home?| Reads unstructured data from PDFs that has been ingested into Data Cloud where it is chunked, vectorized and indexed for easy retrieval | Test Drives Management |a).
 Prompt Action</br>- Generate FAQ From Automotive Industry |
 |7.|What is the wait time for delivery?| Reads unstructured data from PDFs that has been ingested into Data Cloud where it is chunked, vectorized and indexed for easy retrieval | Vehicle Delivery Wait Time |a).
 Prompt Action</br>- Generate FAQ From Automotive Industry |

-$${ For \space logged \space In \space User }$$ There are one contacts populated with all the relevant information to drive these conversations - John Smith.
-You can login to experience cloud as either of these contacts to have these full agent conversations.
+$${ For \space logged \space In \space User }$$ There is one contact populated with all the relevant information to drive these conversations - John Smith.
+You can login to experience cloud as this contact to have these  agent conversations.

  | Sl.
 No. | Utterance | Behind the Scene | Topic | Components |
    | ----- | ----- | ----- | ----- | ----- |